KarstenHohmeier/icanhasbuttons/README.md

 fclose(fp);
 ```

-Around this basic core logic I programmed some code to make it robust against the removal of the input device.
-I added some data structures to define key sequences and shell commands.
-I created a *match list* that ties key sequence to commands.
-Support for PC-speaker beeps using the external program `beep` was added as well because some feedback seemed practical.
+## Features

+- Can run as a systemd unit / daemon of type *forking*
+- Is robust against the removal of the input device and will wait for it to be connected again
+- The external tool `beep` can be used for user feedback
+- Currently works with a subset of number pad keys but can be extended
+- Unwanted keys can be ignored
+- Works directly on the scan codes; no messing around with character sets or locales
+- Provides data structures to define key sequences and commands and ties those together in a *match list*
+- Everything is hard-coded
+- Only static memory is used
+- The program takes no arguments; I was too lazy for argument parsing  *yay!*
+- No thoughts were wasted on security concerns; if you get close enough to the machine to press buttons you are root

+## Compiling

+`gcc -O3 -o ichb ichb.c`

+## Installation

+Put the compiled program wherever you want.
+I suggest `/usr/local/bin`.
+Your can edit the systemd unit file `ichb.service` to your liking and set ichb up as a system daemon.